Smith Island, Maryland: Transportation

 Smith Island has no airport and no bridges to the mainland; it can be accessed only by boat.
-Passenger-only ferries connect Smith Island at Ewell to Point Lookout, Maryland, and Reedville, Virginia, on the Western shore of the Chesapeake Bay (seasonal) and from Crisfield, Maryland, on its Eastern Shore (year-round).
+Passenger-only ferries connect Smith Island at Ewell to Point Lookout, Maryland, and Reedville, Virginia, on the Western shore of the Chesapeake Bay (seasonal), and from Crisfield, Maryland, on its Eastern Shore (year-round).
 A daily passenger ferry also runs between Crisfield, Maryland, and the smaller island of Tylerton, Maryland.

+In addition to public ferry services, guided boat tours operate between Crisfield and Smith Island, offering visitors an opportunity to explore the island’s history and culture.
+Experience Smith Island, a Chesapeake Bay storytelling and heritage tour operator, provides transportation to the island along with guided tours focusing on local traditions, seafood harvesting, and Smith Island cake demonstrations.

-Few motor vehicles exist on the islands, those of which are all on the northern community of Ewell and the connected Rhodes Point.
+Few motor vehicles exist on the islands, and these are all in the northern community of Ewell and the connected Rhodes Point.
 Main modes of transportation for all three communities include golf carts as well as non-motorized transportation.

 History and language

 The island was charted by John Smith.
-British settlers arrived on the island in the 17th century, arriving from Cornwall, Wales, and Dorset, England, via Virginia.
-The island's population peaked at 800 in the 1900s.
+British settlers arrived on the island in the 17th century, coming from Cornwall and Wales, as well as Dorset, England, via Virginia.
+The island's population peaked in the early 1900s, at 800.

-Smith Island is inhabited by one of the region's oldest English-speaking communities, which is known for its relic accent, preserving speech patterns from the original English colonial settlers.
+Smith Island is inhabited by one of the region's oldest English-speaking communities, known for its relic accent, which preserves many speech patterns from the original English colonial settlers.
 The local dialect is like the dialects of the West Country of England, including Cornwall.
 The dialect contains some relict features indicative of its origins.
 The dialect is like the Ocracoke Brogue, sometimes referred to as the Outer Banks Brogue.
+However, it even more closely resembles the unique accent on the nearby Tangier Island, Virginia.